The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Conclusion

 \section{Conclusion}

-Despite their having become the flagship social programmes of a number of countries, empirical evidence on the impact of CCTs on long-term outcomes, which are more reflective of their main objective than short-term outcomes, is still scarce.
-By targeting poor households with children and fostering human capital formation, policymakers expect that these social benefits raise young adults' ability to earn income and consequently enhance the well-being of the next generations.
+Despite having become flagship social programmes in several countries, empirical evidence on the impact of CCTs on long-term outcomes---those more closely aligned with their core objectives than the short-term effects---remains scarce.
+By targeting poor households with children and promoting human capital formation, policymakers expect these social benefits to improve young adults' income-generating capacity and, in turn, enhance the well-being of future generations.

-Our paper has contributed to filling this gap, offering a rigorous assessment of the effect of the Ecuadorian HDG on the future outcomes of eligible children in the formal labour market.
-Our findings suggest that the grant indeed helps to curb---to some extent---the intergenerational transmission of poverty by raising children's future employment rates and wages in the formal economy.
-These results dialogue well with those from previous literature on the short-run impact of HDG.
-This prior stream of studies has overwhelmingly highlighted its positive effect on school enrolment.